Varun0157/language-models/README.md

 conda env create -f data/envs-all.yml
 ```

+In addition, download a 300 dim [glove model](https://nlp.stanford.edu/projects/glove/) and move it to [the data/glove directory](./data/glove/glove.6B.300d.txt).
+In [processing.py](./src/common/processing.py), the path is assumed to be "./data/glove/glove.6B.300d.txt".

 ## running the models
 The main module allows for the following options:
 - `model` specifies the model itself